Conflict (band): History

 In a 2016 primer on anarcho punk for The Wire, the band were described as:

 "Rejecting hippy anarchism for direct action, particularly on the topics of animal rights and corporate globalisation, Conflict came to replace Crass as anarcho-punk's ethical template."

 Former band drummer, Francisco "Paco" Carreno, died on 20 February 2015, at the age of 49.
 In August 2019, long-term bassist, Hoddy, decided to step down from bass duties after over 30 years.
-Later that year Fran Fearon was recruited on bass and an additional vocalist, Fi.
+Later that year Fran Fearon was recruited on bass as well as an additional vocalist, Fiona Friel, aka Fi, longtime frontwoman of Dragster.

 The line-up of Jerwood, Gav, Stu, Fearon and Fi toured from 2021.
 A live album, Live in Dublin, was released in 2024 and the first new studio material for over 20 years, a 7" single entitled "This is Conflict", was released in November 2024.
 The band's latest studio album, This Much Remains, was released in May 2025.

 On 2 June 2025, it was announced by his family that Colin Jerwood had died at the age of 63, following a short illness.
 The band released a statement saying:

 "As you can imagine we are struggling to find the words to describe how sad and upset we feel upon hearing of the loss of our band member and dear friend Colin.
 We extend our deepest condolences to James, Georgia and the rest of Colin’s family and friends.
 We ask that you respect their wishes and understand that we are all currently grieving a great loss.
 Thank you.
 Gav, Fi, Fran and Matt."

 The band continued to perform scheduled gigs throughout 2025 in tribute to Jerwood and with the blessing of his family.